ziedHamdi/user-credits/README.md

 `
 Or `node --experimental-vm-modules node_modules/jest/bin/jest.js`

+### IOC
+Because of parallel processes to access mongodb in Jest, we were obliged to create multiple simultaneous in memory mongodb instances to avoid inconsistencies in saved data between different tests.
+Therefore, we enabled multiple simultaneous connections to mongodb through mongoose as described in https://mongoosejs.com/docs/connections.html#multiple_connections.
+To adapt to that constraint, TestContainerSingleton.getInstance() now accepts a singleton:boolean parameter to tell it if it has to be a singleton or a prototype (on false value).
+See the file testContainer.ts for reference

 ### Timeout bug
 There's a bug in MongoMemoryServer taking too long to execute.
 See: https://github.com/nodkz/mongodb-memory-server/issues/323